Interview With Priyanka Thakur | Founder & Creative Head Of Nirwaana: Online Store For Premium Jewellery

 The main responsibility is to ensure that Nirwaana is always functioning in line with its core values.
-As a small business owner I overlook key operations.
-Nirwaana has a lean but very dedicated & responsible team working on various aspects for business.
+As a small business owner, I overlook key operations.
+Nirwaana has a lean but very dedicated & responsible team working on various aspects of the business.
 My two prime roles are product & final approval of marketing strategy.

 Q11) How many hours a day do you work on average & can you describe/outline your typical day?

-On a usual day, when I am not working on product design, I start at 10 in the morning & go on to 6.30-7 in evening.
-The weeks when am work on product ideation & design, I don’t restrict my mind to work at any specific timing.. sometimes I go on to work through the night and take several small breaks during the day.
-Completely depends how & when the ideas are flowing and fitting in well.
+On a usual day, when I am not working on product design, I start at 10 in the morning & go on to 6.30-7 in the evening.
+The weeks when am working on product ideation & design, I don’t restrict my mind to work at any specific time.. sometimes I go on to work through the night and take several small breaks during the day.
+Completely depends on how & when the ideas are flowing and fitting in well.

 Q12) What is your greatest fear, and how do you manage fear?

-The consumer behavior, the business dynamics are fast evolving today… it’s the fear of missing out on something critical to keep up the pace, that does cross my mind sometimes.
-Am constantly connecting with people, reading, attending webinars etc. to update myself.
+Consumer behavior, the business dynamics are fast evolving today… it’s the fear of missing out on something critical to keep up the pace, that does cross my mind sometimes.
+Am constantly connecting with people, reading, attending webinars, etc. to update me.